 The county dump charged by weight – arriving vehicles drive across a scale at the entrance, and again at the exit, and pay a price-per-pound on the delta.
 My plan – rather, that other guy’s plan – was to load the furniture, dump it, and come back with the logs.

 Surprise!
 The dump changed its pricing model – for passenger vehicles, it now charged a flat fee per trip.
 So instead of two small-ish loads, the “smart” move was to load as much into the bed of the truck as possible and make one trip.

 Everything fit perfectly, but the driver decided to do the right thing and cover the load; so I, er, he, opened the gate, tied down the tarp, and slammed the gate shut.
 When the gate opened, the load shifted aft just a bit – including the nine-foot branch leaning in the eight-and-a-half foot bed.
 The closing gate pushed that branch back up against the truck’s rear window – applying just the teensiest amount of pressure that, upon hitting the first bump in the road, caused the window to shatter as if Tarantino’s thugs were standing in the driveway with sawed-off double-aughts.

 By trying to minimize “dumping expense”, I made some bad decisions that ultimately cost a lot more money.
-Measurement systems have an important role to play in how we manage, but single-mindedly focusing on specific measures outside of context – or using them as a blind proxy for decision-making – is just bad business.
+Measurement systems have an important role to play in how we manage and make decisions – but a risk to consider is that any single metric will be used out of context, or a simply as a blind proxy, and that’s just bad business.